Dev1001-ux/movie-discovery-app/README.md

 - 🔎 Search movies using the OMDb API
 - 📄 Paginated search results
 - ↕️ Sort movies by title and year
-- 🎯 Filter search results
+- 🎯 Filter available search results by movie type
 - 🎬 View detailed movie information
 - ❤️ Add and remove movies from a wishlist
 - 💾 Persistent wishlist storage using MongoDB